itsmaxymoo/bc125py/README.md

 This project aims to be a Linux replacement for the Windows-only Uniden software for the BC125AT.
-Presently, BC125Py only has a command line interface, but a GUI is planned.
+Presently, BC125Py only has a command line interface, but couples well with Libreoffice Calc/MS Excel.
 Rest assured, the CLI is not hard to use at all!
 View the [changelog here](CHANGELOG.md).